-In addition to his work at Monrovia Football Academy, Will has consulted for multiple sport for social change organizations in Cote d’Ivoire, Rwanda, and the UK.
+In addition to his work at Monrovia Football Academy, Smith has consulted for multiple sport for social change organizations in Cote d’Ivoire, Rwanda, and the UK.
 He speaks internationally on social entrepreneurship and sport for development, most recently at the Oxford Africa Conference, a FIFA conference in Dubai, and the College of William & Mary.
 His talks advocate for a radical rethinking of international development, emphasizing the need for more locally-driven solutions and the accurate and just representation of the African continent.

-Will holds an MSc in African Studies from the University of Oxford, BA's in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
+Smith holds an MSc in African Studies from the University of Oxford, BA's in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
 He splits his time between Liberia and the United States.

 Sekou "Georgie" Manubah